sharadhih/Style-Ease/README.md

 A modern web application for clothing and fashion management built with React and Vite.

-## 🚀 Features

-- Modern and responsive UI using Bootstrap 5
-- React Router for seamless navigation
-- Supabase integration for backend services
-- Lucide React icons for beautiful UI elements
-- ESLint configuration for code quality

 ## 🛠️ Tech Stack

-- React 19
+- React 1
 - Vite 6
 - Bootstrap 5
 - Supabase
-- React Router DOM
-- Axios
-- Lucide React

 ## 📋 Prerequisites

-Before you begin, ensure you have the following installed:
+Ensure you have the following installed:
 - Node.js (v14 or higher)
 - npm (v6 or higher)